elastic/examples/Alerting/Sample Watches/ml_examples/README.md

 This watch is what was created by ML if you were to enable a watch directly in the UI.
 You must replace  `input.search.request.body.query.bool.filter[0].term.job_id` with the job id of the anomaly detection job that you want the watch to query.

+## Example default ML watch

+file: `default_ml_watch_email.json`

+Same as the first example, but this time, we include an email action.
+If you have [email enabled for watcher](https://www.elastic.co/guide/en/elasticsearch/reference/current/actions-email.html) you can use this configuration to send an email alert.
+If you do, the following need to be updated:
+   1. change `actions.send_email.to` to include a list of email addresses that should recieve the email.
+   2. change any instance of `<es_url>` in `actions.send_email.email.body.html` to your elasticsearch cluster's url.

 ## Example bucket watch

 file:  `bucket_watch.json`